mila-iqia/mila-docs/docs/Theory_cluster_parts.rst

 The storage nodes
 -----------------

-Some computers on a cluster will have one function only which is to serve files.
+Some computers on a cluster function to only store and serve files.
 While the name of these computers might matter to some, as a user, you'll only be concerned about the path to the data.
 More on that in the :ref:`Processing data` section.